P-p-H-d/mlib/README.md

 #### void worker\_clear(worker\_t worker)

-Request terminaison to the pool of workers, and wait for them to terminate.
+Request termination to the pool of workers, and wait for them to terminate.
 It is undefined if there is any work order in progress.

 #### void worker\_start(worker\_block\_t syncBlock, worker\_t worker)